AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 ## Test set      0.16841378   1.01854
 ```

-In our model we used the standard $\alpha = 0.20$; however, we can tune our alpha parameter to identify the value that reduces our forecasting error.
+In our model we used the standard $$\alpha = 0.20$$; however, we can tune our alpha parameter to identify the value that reduces our forecasting error.
 Here we loop through alpha values from 0.01-0.99 and identify the level that minimizes our test RMSE.
-Turns out that $\alpha = 0.05$ minimizes our prediction error.
+Turns out that $$\alpha = 0.05$$ minimizes our prediction error.

 ```r